 The success of your business depends on your ability to anticipate problems and to successfully mitigate and craft solutions for those problems.
 It is a certainty in the life of your business that employees will leave and that you have confidential information that you don’t want employees to take with them.
 By taking the necessary steps to protect that information and having written evidence of the efforts that you take, you can help your lawyer help you when the moment comes for you to ask a court for protection.

-Schedule a call if you would like to discuss ways to protect your company’s trade secrets or need help with a dispute, feel free to contact me or call (949) 529-0007.
+If you would like to discuss ways to protect your company’s trade secrets or need help with a dispute, feel free to contact me or call (949) 529-0007.

 Please read our disclaimer.